larsrh/website/_articles/routing-the-interview.md

 “Divisibility by _three_ is a bit more complicated.
 We first need to consider a state machine with exactly one state per residue modulo _k_.
 The transition function is easily computed by multiplying the residue with the base 10, then adding the current digit, then computing the residue again.
-This does not produce the minimal automaton, but it works.”
+This does not produce the minimal automaton in general, but it works.”

 One of these days, she really has to write a script for that.
 It comes up so frequently.